-Siemens, Dennis & Beryl
+Dennis & Beryl Siemens

 introducing our missionaries...

 Dennis & Beryl SiemensDennis & Beryl are honorary missionaries.
-They joined in 1982 to serve in NCEM’s printing ministry.
-Read here how it all started for them:
+They joined in 1982 to serve in NCEM’s printing ministry, and Dennis continues in the Printshop at NCEM’s Headquarters on a part-time basis.

 What had brought them there began much earlier.
 Besides their Christian homes, both Dennis & Beryl mention their churches having influenced them as youngsters.
 Dennis remembers sitting one day with his parents in their southern Ontario home with their pastor.
 “He turned to me, asking about my relationship with Christ and challenging me to read the Gospel of John.
 He said he would ask me at church sometime about my understanding of it.
 I avoided being cornered again by him!” admits Dennis.